 Moving to Goa by Katharina Kakar

-In the better-known aspects she talks about the beaches and all that happens or is perceived to happen – scratching beyond the surface and telling you some behind the shack scenes.
-She talks about mining and its impact as she has seen first hand and the corruption there in.
-She talks about the food and the influences that it carries from its various rulers.
-She talks about the palatial Portuguese houses with a reference to what people still feel about the Goan liberation.
+In the better-known aspects, she talks about the beaches and all that happens or is perceived to happen there.
+Scratching beyond the surface and telling you some behind the shack scenes.
+She talks about mining and its impact as she has seen first hand.
+She also talks about the corruption therein.
+The author also talks about the food and the influences that it carries from its various rulers.
+Katharina talks about the palatial Portuguese houses with a reference to what people still feel about the Goan liberation.
 She talks about Goa becoming the melting pot of the creative people – writers, photographers, artists and the just born author in me smiled on this strange co-incidence.

-In the aspects that you can only discover if you live in Goa – she talks about the community culture of Goa that to my knowledge (after living in 10 states and 13 cities of India) is very unique to this state.
-She looks at how the land and the language binds the people of Goa and how collectively they have a say in what happens in the state unlike most other Indian states.
-She talks about how Goans relate to outsiders and this includes anyone outside Goa be it a foreigner like her or an Indian from other states like me.
+In the aspects that you can only discover if you live in Goa – she talks about the community culture of Goa that to my knowledge (after living in 10 states and 13 cities of India) is unique to this state.
+She looks at how the land and the language binds the people of Goa.
+How collectively they have a say in what happens in the state, unlike most other Indian states.
+She talks about how Goans relate to outsiders.
+Which includes anyone outside of Goa be it a foreigner like her or an Indian from other states like me.

-A highly recommended read.http://www.anureviews.com/moving-to-goa-by-katharina-kakar/https://i2.wp.com/www.anureviews.com/wp-content/uploads/2014/08/Moving-to-Goa.jpg?fit=246%2C400https://i2.wp.com/www.anureviews.com/wp-content/uploads/2014/08/Moving-to-Goa.jpg?resize=150%2C150Book ReviewsMemoirGoa,MemoirsThis book was on my reading list since the day I moved to Goa this January.
+A highly recommended read.http://www.anureviews.com/moving-to-goa-by-katharina-kakar/http://www.anureviews.com/wp-content/uploads/2014/08/Moving-to-Goa.jpghttp://www.anureviews.com/wp-content/uploads/2014/08/Moving-to-Goa-150x150.jpgBook ReviewsMemoirGoa,MemoirsThis book by Katharina Kakar was on my reading list since the day I moved to Goa this January.
 Reading it after living here for 7 months was probably the best time to read it.
-I could relate to all that Katharina had to say about Goan–Migrant relationship having...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+I could relate to all that Katharina Kakar had to say about Goan–Migrant relationship having...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews